Abramdy/CoinMarketCap-Java-API-Wrapper/README.md

 A simple Java library that allows you to access the CoinMarketCap API for checking cryptocurrency information.
 Useful for Java developers looking to develop a cryptocurrency monitoring application!

 # Installation
 There are three ways to download this library.
-You can automatically download it through maven (easiest), download the jar, or install it yourself.
+You can automatically download it through maven (easiest), download the jar, or install/compile it yourself.

 For maven, add this dependency to your pom.xml file: